Alec-Sawalski/Multiple-Regression---BHBA-NEFA/README.md

 ## NEFA Multiple Regression

+#### Below is our first model of multiple regression with all significant predictors associated with NEFA.
+After running this first model, we used backward step elimination, eliminating the least significant predictor and re-running the model.

 #### NEFA Multiple Regression - First Model
      Generalized linear mixed model fit by maximum likelihood (Laplace Approximation) ['glmerMod']
      Family: binomial  ( logit )